Why Norwich Has Become One of the Best Places to Live

 Due to lockdown, a lot of people have been looking to buy property in areas where they can enjoy exercising outdoors without travelling far.
 Norwich offers the amenities of a big city, without the noise and pollution.
 It is surrounded by countryside and coastal areas, so it is easy to see why more people are house hunting there.

-Property Value For Money
+Property Value for Money

 The most sought after area in Norwich, the Golden Triangle, spans between Unthank Road and Earlham Road – having great access to the city centre.
-Some other attractive areas are Old Catton to tne North and Thorpe St Andrew to the East.
+Some other attractive areas are Old Catton to the North and Thorpe St Andrew to the East.

-At the other end of the property scale, the properties are in the city’s Golden Triangleâ where prices range from £250,000 for a Victorian terrace up to £1.5m for the grander properties.
+At the other end of the property scale, the properties are in the city’s Golden Triangle, where prices range from £250,000 for a Victorian terrace up to £1.5m for the grander properties.

 Thorpe St Andrew and Thorpe are very popular with families, where properties are large enough to accommodate a growing family, while still remaining affordable.